pingcap/docs/pd-control.md

 - `enable-debug-metrics` is used to enable the metrics for debugging.
 When you set it to `true`, PD enables some metrics such as `balance-tolerant-size`.

-- `enable-placement-rules` is used to enable placement rules.
+- `enable-placement-rules` is used to enable placement rules, which is enabled by default in v5.0 and later versions.

 - `store-limit-mode` is used to control the mode of limiting the store speed.
 The optional modes are `auto` and `manual`.
 In `auto` mode, the stores are automatically balanced according to the load (experimental).